Christianity in Qinghai

-Christianity is a minority in Qinghai province of the People's Republic of China.
+Christianity is a minority religion in the Chinese province of Qinghai.
+According to Asia Harvest, estimates from 2020 suggest that of the entire population (6,430,483) about 3.40% is Christian (218,361).

+Overview

 Christianity in Xining is a major proportion of Christianity in Qinghai.
 An Apostolic Prefecture of Xining of the Roman Catholic Church exists.
 Most Christians in the province are Protestants.

 Most Protestants are house church Christians.

 Xining has Qinghai Provincial Protestant Christian Training Centre.
-The number of members of the major church in the capital of the province increased fromn 800 in 2992 to 7000 in 1997.
-Most Eastern Champa are not Christians.
+The number of members of the major church in the capital of the province increased from 800 in 1992 to 7000 in 1997.
+Most Eastern Khampa are not Christians.